 Conclusion

-Clinical studies of CBD-rich cannabis extracts in children with autism spectrum disorder are promising.
+Clinical studies of CBD-rich cannabis extracts in people with autism spectrum disorder are promising.

 In most cases, the researchers used whole-plant cannabis oil rich in CBD and low in THC.
 That’s why it’s recommended to use full-spectrum CBD oil, which is the closest equivalent.
 You can start with a low dose and slowly increase it over time.